Particular/docs.particular.net/nservicebus/nhibernate/index.md

 ## Customizing the configuration

-In case you want to customize the NHibernate `Configuration` object used to bootstrap the persistence mechanism, you can either provide a ready-made object via code or use convention-based XML configuration.
+To customize the NHibernate `Configuration` object used to bootstrap the persistence mechanism, either provide a ready-made object via code or use convention-based XML configuration.
 The code-based approach overrides the configuration-based one when both are used.

 ### Passing Configuration in code